Whats in this section?

-These things can be daunting, especially if it’s a case of having to bring in someone to do jobs you used to happily take on yourself, but there are reliable tradespeople to be found – ask around.
+Getting them installed can be daunting, especially if you are hiring someone to do jobs you previously did yourself.
+But there are reliable tradespeople available.
 If you are eligible for council support, following a care assessment, they may be able to help with minor adaptations.

 Home Improvement Agencies (HIAs)